Kanban-Zai/kanban-zai-version-1.0/core.md

 # DESCRIPTION

-Kanban-Zai core is a framework with the  purpose of the core is to ensure that everyone follows the process, whatever that looks like, and documents instances where, when, why and by whom the process was not followed.
+Kanban-Zai core is a container framework.

+It's purpose is to wrap another process ensure that the rules, procedures and boundaries of the wrapped process are adhered to and provides mechanisms to document deviations from that child process.

+The core must be used by ALL (100%) Kanban-Zai implementations

-Once the core is installed you can create and extend any with any process you like by following the principles laid out in the core.
+Once the core is installed you can create and extend it with any process you like by following the principles laid out in the core but the meaning and intent of the core module may not be modified by any extension

-The core comes with it's own process modules which you can use as is or as examples to create your own.

-NOTE: Version 2 of the core requires you use the Kanban-Zai modules.

-The core of Kanban-Zai is the yaml configuration file.
-Kanban-Zai is a microservice at heart and this file may be aggregated by anyone, for any legal purpose.

-* This core module introduces the base concepts of Kanban-Zai and some initial settings, value and team norms.
-* The core module may not be modified.
-* The core module must be used by ALL (100%) Kanban-Zai implementations
-* kanban-zai.yaml must be held in a public repo.
-* All changes to kanban-zai.yaml must be tracked from the day it was commited.

-This file contains all information about your project, or you as an individual.
-From the perspective of a team it is how they operate and from the perspective of an individual it is how they personally like to operate.

-To extend Kanban-Zai beyond the core and default modules you may create your own custom modules and formally adopt them through the deviation process.

-To create a custom module take any module as an example and modify it to suit your purpose.
-You must keep the following sections in the listed order

-1. Introduction - introduces the module and gives a brief elevator pitch as to its purpose.
-2. Description - describes the detail of which the module covers
-3. Kanban-zai.yaml - Describes all values, setting and norms this module introduces.
+...

+At it's heart Kanban-Zai is a microservice and the centerpiece is the Kanban-Zai.yaml configuration file.

+This file documents the settings, values and behaviours the process defines and the team works within, must be held in a public repo and should be kept up to date to keep those settings, values and behaviours current and reflective of the current time.
+All changes to this file must be tracked.

+...

+To use Kanban-Zai you must extend the core.

+The simplest way is to import the modules from "kanban-zai-process-101".
+The modules all import settings, values and behaviors into the Kanban-Zai.yaml file.
+You now have all you need to get a team running.

+You can also create your own extension by using the "kanban-zai-process-101" as a template for definine your own extension.

 IMPORTANT NOTE:  your custom module must not contradict or countermand any aspect of the Kanban-Zai core module.

----

-# KANBAN-ZAI.YAML
+# Overview of the KANBAN-ZAI.YAML file.

 ## VALUES
 The default working mindset of any Kanban-Zai team is encapsulated in the principles of :-